 Our Preferred Trading Platform For Treasury Bills

 We currently trade at This Broker.
 After testing several trading platforms we find this one to be the most suitable for us.
 What made the difference is a unique feature that allow us to watch and copy the strategies and trades of the best performing investors on the platform.
 You can actually see each move the "Guru" traders make.
 This method works nicely for us.
 Since we started trading at this broker we noticed an increase of our successful trades and profits when compared to our former brokers.
-You may want to check them out.

 People buying Treasury bills (T-bills) through their banks or brokerage houses pay a fee of $30 or more.
 It's possible to bypass the fee, however, and place the order yourself by submitting what's known as a noncompetitive tender.
 That means you are willing to pay the prevailing price set at the weekly government auction of T-bills every Monday.